Manage your state with Context and useReducer

 };

-Create a simple hook to access your context
+Creating a custom hook to access the store

 const useStore = () => {